 Military Drivers in Vermont

-About 110 active duty military personnel and 1,076 veterans live in Vermont.
-If you’re on active duty, Vermont will extend your driver’s license 4 years past its normal expiration date.
-You can find out about other military benefits on the state’s website.
+About 150 active-duty military personnel and over 1,000 veterans live in Vermont.
+If you're on active duty, Vermont may extend your driver's license 4 years past its normal expiration date.
+You can find out about other military benefits on the state's website.

 Insurers operating in Vermont that give discounts to military personnel and veterans include GEICO and USAA.
-GEICO offers a flat discount of 15 percent.
+With GEICO specifically, you may see discounts of up to 15 percent.

 Vermont Service Members: